They always ask me: Mr. Hundertwasser, why are you wearing two different socks?

 In April 2007, Frederic Zwerger was awarded the first place at the Craft & Fashion Award with the first special collection of this colorful knitting yarn in variation according to Friedensreich Hundertwasser.
 The prize was awarded by the organizer of "handarbeit & hobby".
 This is also a posthumous tribute to the already deceased Hundertwasser, who also entered new artistic territory with his colorful works.

-From gaudy to darkly coloured - these 24 colours leave nothing to be desired.
-We are very pleased that these three collections in variation according to Hundertwasser have been able to inspire for years.
+From bright to dark - these 32 colours leave nothing to be desired.
+We are delighted that these four collections in variation according to Hundertwasser have been inspiring people for years.